Junos-Cat/UMI_RTX_Basic_Controller/README.md

 ```bash
 sudo docker rm yumi
 ```
-Said changes do not transfer to any new containers unless you use volumes or mounts, in which case the data persists independently of the container lifesycle.
+Said changes do not transfer to any new containers unless you use volumes or mounts, in which case the data persists independently of the container lifecycle.

-You can restart a container with all of it's local changes by running:
+You can restart a container with all of its local changes by running:
 ```bash
 sudo docker start <container_id>
 ```